mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 {{"demo": "pages/components/autocomplete/CustomizedHook.js"}}

-Head to the [Customized Autocomplete](#customized-autocomplete) section for a customization example with the `Autocomplete` component instead of the hook.
+Head to the [Customizations](#customizations) section for a customization example with the `Autocomplete` component instead of the hook.

 ## Asynchronous requests